ejgallego/coq-serapi/README.md

 - `(Control `[`control_cmd`](sertop/sertop_protocol.mli#L73)`)`: control commands are similar to a function call and instruct Coq to perform some action.
   Typical actions are to check a proof, set an option, modify a `load path`, etc...
 Every command will produce zero or more different _tagged_ [answers](sertop/sertop_protocol.mli#52), and  a final answer `(Answer tag Completed)`, indicating that there won't be more output.

-  We assume the reader familiar with Coq's STM, [here](https://github.com/ejgallego/jscoq/blob/master/notes/coq-notes.md) you can find a few informal notes on how it works, but we are documenting some of our extensions.
+  We assume the reader familiar with Coq's STM, [here](https://github.com/ejgallego/jscoq/blob/master/notes/coq-notes.md) and [here](https://github.com/siegebell/vscoq/blob/master/CoqProtocol.md) you can find a few informal notes on how it works, but we are documenting some of our extensions.
 See the issue tracker for more details.

 - `(Query ((opt value) ...) kind)`:
-  **API WARNING: The Query API format is experimental and will change soon**
+  **API WARNING:** The Query API format is experimental and will change soon.

   Queries stream Coq objects of type `kind`.
 This can range from options, goals and hypotheses, tactics, etc...
 The first argument is a list of options: `preds` is a list of conjunctive filters, `limit` specifies how many values the query may return. `pp` controls the output format: `PpSexp` for full serialization, or `PpStr` for "pretty printing".
 For instance:
    ```lisp